andrew-wja/instrumentor/SoftboundCETS.md

 longer see that it is evidently safe.
 Whenever a pointer escapes the basic block, it is moved from the `SAFE` to the `UNSAFE` pointer class.

-With some escape analysis, it is possible to determine that `printf()` in fact does *not* call `free()` on `t`, and thus `t`'s membership in the `SAFE` class is preserved across the escape to `printf()`.
+With some analysis, it is possible to determine that `printf()` in fact does *not* call `free()` on `t`, and thus `t`'s membership in the `SAFE` class is preserved across the escape to `printf()`.
 However, we currently assume (conservatively) that all escapes are potential deallocations.